Vancezheng/simplewebcam/README.md

 The project forks of https://bitbucket.org/droidperception/simplewebcam.

-The project supports for usb camera preview on android platform.
+The project supports for usb camera preview and capture on android platform.

 The project supports mjpeg format of preview frame.